realifetech/ios-sdk/README.md

 Note: The SDK will handle initial device registration.
 A call to register will be sent automatically as part of `RealifeTech.configureSDK(_: SDKConfiguration)`

-Note: that calls to register may never complete:
+Note: that calls to register may never complete since it repeats on failure.

 ## SDK Ready
 ``` swift